 Cloud computing can be used for the analysis in batch or stream format of data generated by IoT devices due to its processing and storage capabilities.
 IoT applications can use cloud services to meet your requirements for scalability and computer-intensive processing using available storage and computer resources.

-Current approaches to data analysis focus primarily on the management of big data but it is more difficult to process data from millions of sensors and devices in real time.
+Current approaches to data analysis focus primarily on the management of big data but it is more difficult to process data from millions of sensors and devices in real-time.
 IoT has a unique network of identifiable intelligent objects that are linked to each other.
-This technology provides the backbone required to ensure seamless connectivity of many applications among their modules.
+This technology provides the backbone required to ensure the seamless connectivity of many applications among their modules.

 Sparrow ERP & Thingsboard